 History still visible

-The history of Heerlen is still visible in several places in the city, such as in the typical miners' neighborhoods, Castle Hoensbroek, the Dutch Mining Museum or the Thermen Museum.
+The history of Heerlen is still visible in several places in the city, such as in the typical miners' neighborhoods, Castle Hoensbroek, the Dutch Mining Museum or the Roman Museum.
 But you can also find it on the streets in the Roman Quarter.
 This is an area of Heerlen-Centrum, where you experience the city of the past in the present.

 For more information, visit the websites of: